k4yt3x/Evanesco/README.md

 ## Roadmap

 - [ ] Spy++-like drag-and-drop finder tool
-- [ ] Run as a background process to automatically hide certain windows
+- [ ] Make DLL persistent and automatically hide newly created windows for the target process
 - [ ] More covert methods to run the shellcode (e.g., thread hijacking, `QueueUserAPC`)
 - [ ] More covert methods to load the shellcode (e.g., `LdrLoadDll`, manual mapping)
 - [x] Hide Evanesco's own window from screen capture